-06 Nov Last Friday we talked about Circular Economy with Adriana Sanz, consultant of Simbiosy.
+06 Nov We talked about Circular Economy with Adriana Sanz, consultant of Simbiosy.

-After the conference, we interviewed her to delve into the most important and basic points of the circular economy in relation to design:
+After the conference on last November 14, we interviewed her to delve into the most important and basic points of the circular economy in relation to design:

 What is the Circular Economy and what are its benefits?